kolvi/Luhistin/README.md

 (https://orahow.com/postgresql-create-database/)

 psql
-CREATE DATABASE luhistin;
 CREATE USER luhistin PASSWORD 'kaik_on_menny';
+CREATE DATABASE luhistin OWNER luhistin;

+(NOT NEEDED:
-GRANT ALL PRIVILEGES ON DATABASE luhistin TO luhistin;
+# GRANT ALL PRIVILEGES ON DATABASE luhistin TO luhistin;)

 (You may want to turn on password "control" for psql database: https://www.mariadcampbell.com/blog/changing-your-homebrew-postgresql-configuration-from-trust-to-md5/